pepopowitz/do-scary-things/slides/src/04-preparation.md

 Notes:

-Do some time travelling.
+Do some time travelling, to the future.

+Write your obituary, and answer one question:

+(click)

-Write it from perspective of your best friend.
+Answer it from perspective of your best friend.

 if you can't figure it out....just ASK your best friend.